How much is your car worth?

 The Outlander Sport GT’s standard wipers adjust their speed and turn on and off automatically according to the amount of rainfall on the windshield.
 The Kicks’ manually variable intermittent wipers have to be constantly adjusted.

-While driving with high beams on, sensitive light sensors available for the Outlander Sport SEL detect other vehicles which could be blinded and automatically switch to low beams.
+While driving with high beams on, sensitive light sensors available for the Outlander Sport GT detect other vehicles which could be blinded and automatically switch to low beams.
 The Kicks doesn’t offer automatic dimming high beams.

 The Outlander Sport’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Nissan only offers heated mirrors on the Kicks SV/SR.